Greg Sheridan: Career

 Sheridan was drawn to being a writer during his Sydney University years, at which time he had several articles published in The Bulletin magazine and elsewhere.
 He later said that he was drawn to journalism by "a love of words and language, a love of controversy and intellectual debate, a desire to 'use my gunpowder' and make a difference."

 His career in journalism began at The Bulletin in the late 1970s.
 Covering the story of Vietnamese refugees after the Vietnam War sparked an interest in Asian and regional politics.
 Sheridan later wrote of his time at The Bulletin: "It was astonishing good fortune for me to know all these people at The Bulletin.
 Trevor Kennedy, Bob Carr, Alan Reid, Sam Lipski, Malcolm Turnbull and the rest.
 It was a scintillating magazine under Trevor Kennedy's editorship."

 Sheridan joined the staff of The Australian and in 1985 became that newspaper's first China correspondent.
 He later worked in Washington and Canberra before returning to Sydney as the newspaper's foreign editor in 1992.
 He specialises in Asian and U.S. politics for The Australian and has interviewed presidents and prime ministers around the world.

 He is a distinguished fellow of the Australia India Institute at the University of Melbourne.
-He has written four books on Asian politics, a book on Australia–U.S. relationships, as well as books on religion.

 Since 2017, Sheridan has published books and articles on Christianity, beginning with an article in The Australian entitled "Is God dead?", subtitled "The West has much to lose by banishing Christianity".
 Sheridan told the Catholic Herald that the article "got the biggest readership of any article in the history of the paper since they've been able to measure these things".
 The following year, he published the book God Is Good for You: A Defence of Christianity in Troubled Times, which argued that "God is true", and discusses the faith of high profile Australian politicians including Malcolm Turnbull, Tony Abbott, John Howard, Kevin Rudd, Kim Beazley, Peter Costello, Kristina Keneally, Penny Wong, and Bill Shorten.
 The book became a bestseller.
+His book How Christians Can Succeed Today (2025) describes in part one the struggle and success of the early Christians and in part two describes the journey of some modern Christians.